top of page

 Registered Architect in Michigan, Montana, Utah, and British Columbia

 With more than thirty years of wide-ranging and award-winning design experience, Mark has made innovative modern architecture a quintessential part of the northern Michigan landscape.
-From lakeside cottages to public waterfront spaces, his designs embody his personal philosophy that structures should be attuned towards the passions that make them necessary.
-Based in Harbor Springs with ongoing projects across the country, Mark brings his extensive experience with activity-oriented design to every step of the process, from programming and budgeting to approvals and construction oversight.
+From lakeside cottages to public waterfront spaces, his designs embody his personal philosophy that structures should reflect the activities they’re built for.
+Based in Harbor Springs with ongoing projects across the country, Mark brings his extensive experience to every step of the process, from programming and budgeting to approvals and construction oversight. â€‹

 Let’s make every day a Bluebird Day.